Office hours: Mon-Fri 8:00 AM to 4:30 PM.

 We may be closed at lunch from 12-1.
 When we are not in the office, the main office phone number is forwarded to Dr Dolle's cell phone (where you may leave a message).
 We will return your phone call as appropriate based on urgency.

 If you are having symptoms of COVID-19, please CALL the office and Dr Dolle will help you decide the best way to be tested.

 If you are having severe symptoms such as shortness of breath, go to the local hospital emergency room nearest you or call 911.

 I have found the following websites to be helpful RE: COVID 19:

 COVID 19 Testing Information

 If you feel you should be tested for active COVID 19, please call the office.
-I'll do my best to get you tested in an expeditious fashion.
-There are multiple options.
-I am able to collect specimens in the office to be processed at Houston Methodist Clear Lake Hospital and another reference lab.
+I'll do my best to get you tested in an expeditious fashion; there are multiple options.
+I am able to collect specimens in the office to be processed at Houston Methodist Clear Lake Hospital and other reference labs.

 I am able to test for SARS-CoV-2 IgM and IgG ANTIBODY with a fingerstick test in my office; the results are available in several minutes.
 Please call the office if you would like to have this test performed.

 Current information regarding the utility of currently available SARS-CoV-2 antibody testing: